 On the basis of the report of the Working Group, attached to this opinion, and the outcome of the discussions held by the TSE/BSE ad hoc Group, the SSC considers that the present opinion should be seen as completing the analysis made in its opinion on Human Exposure Risk adopted on 9-10 December 1999.
-These complements can be summarised as follows:
+In the latter opinion, the measures that would prevent human exposure are extensively reviewed.
+The complements in the present opinion can be summarised as follows: